-With desktop machines, you can pay for just as much capacity as your business needs, and scale production by adding extra units as demand grows without making a significant investment in a large-format 3D printer.
+With desktop and benchtop machines, you can pay for just as much capacity as your business needs, and scale production by adding extra units as demand grows without making a significant investment in a large-format 3D printer.
 By using multiple 3D printers, you also get the flexibility to print parts in different materials simultaneously.
 Service bureaus can still supplement this flexible workflow for larger parts or unconventional materials.

 Considerations Beyond Direct Costs

-Investment, materials, or labor costs are relatively easy to calculate.
+Investment, materials, and labor costs are relatively easy to calculate.
 But what about indirect costs and factors that are hard to quantify, but still influence your business?
 Let’s look at some of the key considerations when comparing desktop 3D printing to outsourcing or other production methods.

 Time savings: What if you could bring products to market months faster?
 Or cut the lead time for your products by days or weeks?
 3D printing simplifies traditional prototyping and production workflows, helping you to save time and outpace the competition.

 Better results: 3D printing allows you to create more iterations, fail faster, and achieve better end products.
 Finding and fixing design flaws early also helps to avoid costly design revisions and tooling changes in production.

 Communication: Having high-quality prototypes and parts allows you to better communicate with customers, clients, suppliers, and other stakeholders.
 Avoid confusion and costly mistakes.